Malibu, California: History

-In 1926, in an effort to avoid selling land to stave off insolvency, May K. Rindge created a small ceramic tile factory.
-At its height, Malibu Potteries employed over 100 workers, and produced decorative tiles which furnish many Los Angeles-area public buildings and Beverly Hills residences.
-The factory, located one-half-mile east of the pier, was ravaged by a fire in 1931.
-Although the factory partially reopened in 1932, it could not recover from the effects of the Great Depression and a steep downturn in Southern California construction projects.
+In 1926, in an effort to avoid selling land to stave off insolvency, May Rindge created a small ceramic tile factory.
+At its height, Malibu Potteries employed over 100 workers, and produced decorative tiles that furnish many Los Angeles-area public buildings and Beverly Hills residences.
+The factory, half a mile east of the pier, was ravaged by a fire in 1931.
+It partially reopened in 1932, but could not recover from the effects of the Great Depression and a steep downturn in Southern California construction projects.
 A distinct hybrid of Moorish and Arts and crafts designs, Malibu tile is considered highly collectible.
 Fine examples of the tiles may be seen at the Adamson House and Serra Retreat, a 50-room mansion that was started in the 1920s as the main Rindge home on a hill overlooking the lagoon.
 The unfinished building was sold to the Franciscan Order in 1942 and is operated as a retreat facility, Serra Retreat.
 It burned in the 1970 fire and was rebuilt using many of the original tiles.

 Most of the Big Rock Drive area was bought in 1936 by William Randolph Hearst, who considered building an estate on the property.
-He sold the lower half of his holdings there in 1944 to Art Jones.
-Jones was one of the prominent early realtors in Malibu, starting with the initial leases of Rindge land in Malibu Colony.
-He was also the owner/part-owner of the Malibu Inn, Malibu Trading Post and the Big Rock Beach Cafe (which is now Moonshadows restaurant).
-Philiip McAnany owned 80 acres in the upper Big Rock area, which he had purchased in 1919, and had two cabins there, one of which burned in a brush fire that swept through the area in 1959, and the other in the 1993 Malibu fire.
+In 1944, he sold the lower half of his holdings there to Art Jones, one of Malibu's prominent early realtors, starting with the initial leases of Rindge land in Malibu Colony.
+He also owned or partly owned the Malibu Inn, Malibu Trading Post, and the Big Rock Beach Cafe (now Moonshadows restaurant).
+Philiip McAnany owned 80 acres in the upper Big Rock area, which he purchased in 1919, and had two cabins there, one of which burned in a brush fire that swept through the area in 1959, and the other in the 1993 Malibu fire.
 McAnany Way is named after him.
+On January 7, 2025, the city was struck by a massive 17000 acres wildfire.
+With a lack of water, equipment and workers, the Los Angeles Fire Department was forced to start evacuating more than 30,000 citizens from the metropolitan area.
+Many homes were destroyed in Malibu, including most of the beach homes in the central part of the city.
+A few homes of well-known celebrities, including Paris Hilton's, were also affected by the fire.